Help INT purchase ecologically important land across PEI, to protect forever

 The acquisition of these properties would not have been possible without funding from individual donors, MapleCross fund, The Province of PEI, Wildlife Habitat Canada through the NHCP program, and Environment and Climate Change Canada.

-Your donation made before March 31st, 2024 will help us protect and steward the Wabanaki-Acadian Forest, ensuring this ecosystem remains an integral part of the Island’s identity and ecological health.
+Your cash donation will help us protect and steward the Wabanaki-Acadian Forest, ensuring this ecosystem remains an integral part of the Island’s identity and ecological health.
 Donate today and make a real difference in securing Prince Edward Island’s natural heritage for future generations to enjoy and appreciate.

 Island Nature Trust is teaming up with Community Forests International in a collaborative effort to engage with as many forest owners as possible, promoting: